summer

 Devil’s cake no. 1

 Yesterday I celebrated my birthday!
 I turned 27, just a few weeks after this blog turned 2.
-In between melting in the 90-degree heat and dashing through torrential rainstorms (yes, it was an eventful day, weather-wise), I enjoyed a pastry from my favorite bakery, assembled a Settlement birthday cake, and tried out a new restaurant with… Continue reading Devil’s cake no. 1
+In between melting in the 90-degree heat and dashing through torrential rainstorms (yes, it was an eventful day, weather-wise), I enjoyed a pastry… Continue reading

 The best-laid plans of gardeners